The-Sickness/Incoming-BG/README.md

-If you use the buttons 1, 2, 3, 4, and Zerg these are the messages you will see if you are Alliance:
+If you use the buttons 1, 2, 3, 4, and Zerg

 Button 1: 1 Incoming fast at (your location)